 Of course, the price for this algorithmic power is that the output of intrinsic retriangulation is an intrinsic object with only edge lengths, not a traditional mesh with vertex positions.
 Fortunately, it is straightforward to adapt subsequent computations to this paradigm; generally one simply needs to evaluate geometric quantities from edge lengths, rather than vertex positions.
-As one example, the GEOMETRY-CENTRAL C++ library contains a growing collection of routines which seamlessly support this paradigm [Sharp et al. 2019a].
+As one example, the GEOMETRY-CENTRAL C++ library contains a growing collection of routines which seamlessly support this paradigm [SC+19].